 Change Your Posture

 Your posture will express to your boss or colleagues how you view yourself.
+Check out how to improve your posture.
 If you sit slouched with your shoulders hunched over, it will look as if you are trying to make yourself smaller or even invisible.

 To both look and feel more confident, you should sit upright with your chest open and your shoulders pushed back.
 This body language will convey you belong in the workplace, which can lead to others striking up a conversation and trusting much more in your ability.